 Medal of Honor Monday: John Joseph Kelly

-On this day in 1918, a hero engages in an action that would earn him the Medal of Honor.
+On this day in 1919, a hero receives the Medal of Honor.
 Actually, he didn’t earn just one Medal, he earned two for the same action: one from the Navy and one from the Army.

 When Private John Joseph Kelly learned that he would receive the Medal, he was surprised.